slim-template/slim/README.md

 ### Text `|`

 The pipe tells Slim to just copy the line.
 It essentially escapes any processing.
-Each following line that is indented greater than the backtick is copied over.
+Each following line that is indented greater than the pipe is copied over.

     body
       p